chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 Whenever a key value pair need to be put, Hashcode of the key determines in which bucket should the key-value pair be inserted.
 Now you need to retrieve the value that matches a given key.
 The hashcode tells you in which bucket you should look to find the key-value pair.

-*A hashcode is just an integer generated by an algorithm* that will always run the same way given a specific input, so the output will always be identical for any two identical inputs.
+**A hashcode is just an integer generated by an algorithm** that will always run the same way given a specific input, so the output will always be identical for any two identical inputs.

 For example, key is a string value then the a possible hashcode algorithm could be : You take the string and calculate an integer code from it by using A is 1, B is 2, and so on, adding the numeric values of all the letters in the string together.

 ![Sorry.
 Image not loaded](./img/hashcode_example.png)

 **Note:** Two different names might result in the same value.
 That's acceptable.
-The hashcode tells you only which bucket to go into and not how to locate the name once we're in that bucket.
+The hashcode tells you only which bucket to go into.
 You'll still have to search through the target bucket, reading each name until we find the desired name.

 **In real-life hashing, it's common to have more than one entry in a bucket.
 Hashing retrieval is a two-step process.**
 **1. Find the right bucket (using hashCode()).**